pulque/GiveChange/README.md

 # GiveChange
 This is a method.
-When people pay some money, how much will pay back.
+When people pay some money, how much will give change.